 Former leading man Ben Higgins opened up about the payday each star receives and explained that it typically mirrors your salary IRL.
 “They really just match whatever you’d be making in the real world during the months that it tapes.
 And then you have the experience that kind of pays for the rest,” back in 2016.
 “You don’t do The Bachelor to make money, I will say that.”

-Peter Weber has taken the reins for season 24.
-Although he has a full-time job as a pilot for Delta, becoming the Bachelor means he’ll most likely receive a fat paycheck coming his way in exchange for tears, drama and (hopefully) finding his future wife.
+Peter Weber took the reins for season 24.
+Although he has a full-time job as a pilot for Delta, his stint as the Bachelor meant he most likely received a fat paycheck in exchange for tears, drama and the hope of finding his future wife — spoiler alert, he didn’t.
 Does this make the emotional reunion with ex Hannah Brown worth it?
 We’ll let you be the judge of that!

 Go get that money (and love)!